OpenPrinting/ipp-usb/ipp-usb.8.md

-Some devices, due to their firmware bugs, require special handling, called device-specific **quirks**. `ipp-usb` loads quirks from the `/usr/share/ipp-usb/quirks/*.conf` files.
+Some devices, due to their firmware bugs, require special handling, called device-specific **quirks**. `ipp-usb` loads quirks from the `/usr/share/ipp-usb/quirks/*.conf` files and from the `/etc/ipp-usb/quirks/*.conf` files.
+The `/etc/ipp-usb/quirks` directory is for system quirks overrides or admin changes.
 These files have .INI-file syntax with the content that looks like this:

     [HP LaserJet MFP M28-M31]
       http-connection = keep-alive